gt1/fast5tofastq/README.md

 for string objects in the given order.
 When it finds any such object it prints the string contents on the standard output channel and quits.
-If it finds no such element than it quits without printing anything on standard output.
+If it finds no such element then it quits without printing anything on standard output.

 Compilation requires a HDF5 installation in version >= 1.8.13